 The Center for the Study of American Democracy will provide a competitive salary plus health benefits.

-Review of applications will begin February 1, 2022 and will continue until the position is filled.
-Completed applications received by February 1, 2022 will be guaranteed full consideration.
+Completed applications received by May 27, 2022 will be guaranteed full consideration.
+Review of applications will begin May 31, 2022 and will continue until the position is filled.

 Kenyon College is a nationally prominent, private liberal arts college where academic excellence goes hand in hand with a strong sense of community and close relationships among students and professors.